Pacific Region Integrated fisheries management plan summary: Intertidal clams – March 1, 2026 to February 28, 2029

 The commercial fishery is limited entry, with seasonal and area closures, and minimum size limits.
 In addition, a survey-based total allowable catch for butter clams has been instituted on Seal Island in Area 14.

 There are several non-commercial access areas throughout the coast.
 These areas are open for First Nations and recreational harvesting only.
-Descriptions of these areas are provided in the Commercial Harvest Plan, Appendix 1.
+Descriptions of these areas are provided in the Commercial Harvest Plan, Appendix 3 and maps are available in Appendix 6.

 The recreational daily limit for all clam species combined is 60 per day.
 Species-specific daily limits are included within the 60 clam aggregate limit; daily limits by species are: 3 geoducks, 6 horse clams, 12 razor clams (except in PFMA 1-5 where the daily limit is 50 razor clams), 20 butter clams, 25 softshell clams, 25 cockles, 60 varnish clams, 60 Manila clams, and/or 60 littleneck clams.
 Possession limits are two-times the daily limit.